 The Infertility Family Research Registry (IFRR) based at Dartmouth-Hitchcock Medical Center in Hanover, New Hampshire, is a voluntary national registry that tracks the health of egg providers who choose to enroll.
 The IFRR also tracks the health of sperm donors and women undergoing in vitro fertilization.
 Yet most fertility clinics do not provide information about the IFRR to clients.
 As a result, most people using fertility services do not know it exists.

 We Are Egg Donors

-We Are Egg Donors is the first advocacy group for egg providers created by egg providers, and among those calling for more research and greater participation in the IFRR.
-The group conducts interviews with egg providers and collects information about their experiences.
+We Are Egg Donors is the first advocacy group for egg providers created by egg providers.
+The group calls for more research and greater participation in the IFRR, conducts interviews with egg providers, and collects information about their experiences.

 Watch co-founder Raquel Cool and members of the network share their experiences and concerns related to egg retrieval, from the risks associated with high numbers of eggs produced to the absence of data on health outcomes.

 In a personal account, co-founder Raquel Cool describes the organization’s commitment to ensuring that egg providers are informed, supported, safe, and connected to agencies that will advocate for them.
 In a candid photo essay, Christine, a first-time egg donor, walks us through every step of her egg retrieval journey.
 In an interview describing efforts to access her medical records from the clinic, Rae cautions that egg providers may not be protected by HIPAA (the United States legislation that provides data privacy and security provisions for safeguarding medical information).
 Lauren shares their experience of stigma, as a queer egg provider navigating a heteronormative medical space, while Carter shares hers as an egg provider for someone in her family.

 For more information on risks to egg donors, informed consent, and egg donation practices, see:

 - The incidence of both serious and minor complications in young women undergoing oocyte donation